ProspectiveCo/perspective-examples/examples/tdengine/node/README.md

 ---

-### Notes
+### Step 8: Important Notes

-- Always use the latest version of Perspective libraries.
-Check the [Perspective releases](https://github.com/finos/perspective/releases) for updates.
+- **Always** use the latest version of Perspective libraries.
+Check the [**Perspective releases**](https://github.com/finos/perspective/releases) for the latest version.
+- This example is using Perspective version `3.4.3`.
 - Ensure all ports (e.g., `8080` for the WebSocket server, `3000` for Vite) are available before running the demo.

+<br/><br/>

+### Conclusion

+By integrating TDengine with Perspective, you can build a robust, high-performance platform for real-time data visualization and analysis.
+This guide has demonstrated how to set up a complete pipeline, from data generation and storage in TDengine to real-time visualization in Perspective.
+With these tools, you can efficiently handle time-series data and create interactive dashboards tailored to your specific needs.
+Explore further customization and scaling options to adapt this setup for production environments.